mouhssineEL/mouhssineEL.github.io/_posts/low-level/osdev/2023-04-17-buildingos-2.md

 ## C Functions

 In the future, we will need some C functions such as `memset`, `memcmp`, etc. Since these are from C and we don't have them in the system, we can either build our own functions (which could lead to errors) or enable the compilation of the C library to the system.
-Before the `build-std` section in `.cargo/config.toml`, add:
+Before the `build-std` section in `.cargo/config.toml`{: .filepath}, add:
 ```toml
 build-std-features = ["compiler-builtins-mem"]
 ```